-The library's monthly Cover to Cover book discussion group will focus on that novel in its next meeting, at 1 p.m.
-Thursday, Sept.
+The Noble Public Library's goes "Cover to Cover" on reading with its monthly book discussion group for adults.
+The group next meets at 1 p.m.
+Thursday, Dec.
 8, in the Ina Byerly Activity Room.

 The library hosts the weekly programs geared to ages 2-5, with a variety of learning activities.

-The schedule for September features:
+The schedule for December features:

-Sept.
+Dec.
 6 – Preschool Story Time

-Sept.
+Dec.
 13 – Make and Take